exasol/project-keeper/doc/requirements/design.md

 ### GitHub Client Library

 PK needs to [list closed GitHub issues for a repository](#pk-mode-verify-release-checks-all-issues-are-closed).
 We evaluated the following alternatives:
+* Use a Library
+* Implement Client for GitHub API

+See details in the following sections.

 #### Use a Library
 * [org.kohsuke:github-api](https://github.com/hub4j/github-api)